christopher5106/christopher5106.github.io/_posts/2016-03-07-symbolic-computing-and-deep-learning-tutorial-on-theano-and-google-tensorflow.markdown

 A very nice library that is built on top of Theano and simplifies the use of Theano is [Lasagne](http://lasagne.readthedocs.org/en/latest/).

-Concepts such as Tensors are very close to Numpy or [BIDMach, a very nice CPU/GPU library for Scala and Spark](http://christopher5106.github.io/big/data/2016/02/04/bidmach-tutorial.html).
+Concepts such as tensors are very close to Numpy or [BIDMach, a very nice CPU/GPU library for Scala and Spark](http://christopher5106.github.io/big/data/2016/02/04/bidmach-tutorial.html).

 **Hopefully you enjoyed !**